By Vanessa Caceres

 6. Heathcote Botanical Garden

 Are you into plants?
-Then don’t miss Heathcoate.
+Then don’t miss Heathcote.
 With its Japanese Garden, Herb Garden, Rainforest Display, and Native Plants Garden, among other displays, you’ll view a large variety of plants common in Mediterranean climates down to the tropics.

 7. St. Lucie County Aquarium and the St. Lucie County Regional History Center